lizzperle/developer.chrome.com/site/en/docs/devtools/network/index.md

     **Figure 5**.
 DevTools docked to the bottom of the window

 Right now the Network panel is empty.
-That's because DevTools only logs network activity while it's open and no network activity has occurred since you opened DevTools.
+That's because DevTools only logs ivity while it's open and no ivity has occurred since you opened DevTools.

-## Log network activity {: #load }
+## Log ivity {: #load }

-To view the network activity that a page causes:
+To view the ivity that a page causes:

 1. Reload the page.
-The Network panel logs all network activity in the **Network Log**.
+The Network panel logs all ivity in the **Network Log**.

     {% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/Q4AZ84qTJLEnfToJYVLR.png", alt="The Network Log", width="800", height="670" %}